 - Other tasks that require travelling to places, like bank transactions

 Some of the car expenses that you can claim when lodging personal or business tax include fuel, cleaning costs, repairs, maintenance, rental fees, and depreciation expense.
 However, make sure expenses related to the purchase or improvement of the vehicle cannot be included in the claim.

-On the other hand, expenses that are incurred while you are using the car privately are not eligible, including the drive from your home to the work location and vice versa.
+Expenses incurred while using the car privately are not covered.
+This includes the drive from your home to the work location and vice versa.
 Remember that this applies even if you are performing an official task on the way to work or home, driving back to work from a family emergency or personal errand, or travelling home after an overtime work.

-What are the ways to claim a tax deduction on car expenses?
+What are the ways to claim a Motor Vehicle Tax Deduction for car expenses?